mozilla/glean/docs/dev/howtos/locally-published-components-in-fenix.md

 ## Caveats

 1. This assumes you have followed the [android/rust build setup](../android/setup-android-build-environment.md)
-2. Make sure you're fully up to date in all repos, unless you know you need to not be.
+2. Make sure you're fully up to date in all repositories, unless you know you need to not be.
 3. This omits the steps if changes needed because, e.g. Glean made a breaking change to an API used in android-components.
    These should be understandable to fix, you usually should be able to find a PR with the fixes somewhere in the android-component's list of pending PRs
    (or, failing that, a description of what to do in the Glean changelog).